-A Noyce & R Sekuler (under review) Violations of newly-learned predictions elicit two distinct P3 components.
+A Noyce & R Sekuler (2014) Violations of newly-learned predictions elicit two distinct P3 components.
+Frontiers in Human Neuroscience

 L Payne & R Sekuler (2014) On the importance of ignoring: Alpha oscillations protect selective processing.
 Current Directions in Psychological Science

-C Dubé, F Zhou, M J Kahana & R Sekuler (2014) Similarity-based distortion of visual short-term memory is perceptual.
+C Dubé, F Zhou, M J Kahana & R Sekuler (2014) Similarity-based distortion of visual short-term memory is due to perceptual averaging.
 Vision Research